stevekm/nextflow-demos/publishDir-resume/README.md

 - an uncached process output will be re-copied to publishDir if `overwrite: true` is specified (`gather_files4`; `publishDir "${params.output_dir}", mode: 'copy', overwrite: true`)

+- a file removed from the `publishDir` will be re-copied with the latest available version regardless of the process's cached/uncached status

 ## Usage